 Author's Avatar

 • Rental earnings

-They will also have access to extremely extensive affordability calculators to guarantee that what is provided at the beginning is what a lender should agree on after a thorough examination.
-One word of caution here: make sure you provide an accurate picture of your finances when the broker performs their calculations, i.e. make sure any credit obligations – even little ones – are mentioned.
+They will also have access to extensive affordability calculators to guarantee that what is provided at the beginning is what a lender should agree on after a thorough examination.
+One word of caution – ensure you provide an accurate picture of your finances when the broker performs their calculations.
+For example, make sure any credit obligations, even little ones, are mentioned.

 What should you do if you can’t pay your current mortgage?

-• Contact your lender.
 Ascertain that your lender is aware of your circumstance.
 They may be able to give interim remedies to assist you getting through this tough period if you keep them informed.
-It is in their best interests as much as yours to get you back on track.
+It’s in their best interests, as much as yours, to get you back on track.

-• Request a payment break.
 Payment holidays, if offered by your lender, should be utilised for unique life events rather than to solve financial problems.
-However, if you are planning an event, such as a birth or a sabbatical, where your finances may be temporarily decreased, a payment holiday may be beneficial.
+However, if you’re planning an event such as a birth or a sabbatical, where your finances may be temporarily decreased, a payment holiday may be beneficial.

-1. Income protection: Provide a guaranteed income in the case of layoff or long-term sickness.
+• Income protection: this cover provides a guaranteed income in the case of lay-off or long-term sickness.

-2. Life assurance: A type of insurance policy that provides a guaranteed lump sum payment, as long as payments have been met, in the event of the policyholder’s death or diagnosis of a terminal disease.
+• Life assurance: A type of insurance policy that provides a guaranteed lump sum payment, providing that payments have been met, in the event of the policyholder’s death or diagnosis of a terminal disease.

-3. Critical illness: Unlike terminal sickness coverage, critical illness pays a lump amount if you are diagnosed with a critical illness such as cancer or Parkinson’s disease.
+• Critical illness cover: Unlike terminal sickness coverage, critical illness pays a lump amount if you are diagnosed with a critical illness such as cancer or Parkinson’s disease.
 Insurers normally cover a wide range of ailments, but this is not infinite and can vary from one insurer to the next, so make sure you understand how your policy protects you.

 What can you do if your credit score has suffered as a result of your inability to pay your mortgage?

-If you have had a period of financial trouble that has damaged your ability to afford your mortgage, a record of this will certainly be put on your credit history.
-Indeed, it is possible that your mortgage was not the only thing affected.
+If you’ve had a period of financial trouble that has damaged your ability to afford your mortgage, a record of this will be put on your credit history.
+This will affect your future chances of getting a mortgage, as credit plays a large part in a mortgage lender’s affordability assessment.

+Author's Avatar